George Balanchine: Return to New York

 Soon Balanchine formed a new dance company, Ballet Society, again with the generous help of Lincoln Kirstein.
 He continued to work with contemporary composers such as Paul Hindemith, from whom he commissioned a score in 1940 for The Four Temperaments.
 First performed on November 20, 1946, this modernist work was one of his early abstract and spare ballets, angular and very different in movement.
-After several successful performances, the most notable featuring the ballet Orpheus created in collaboration with Stravinsky and sculptor and designer Isamu Noguchi, the City of New York offered the company residency at the New York City Center.
+After several successful performances, the most notable featuring the ballet Orpheus created in collaboration with Stravinsky and sculptor and designer Isamu Noguchi, the City of New York offered the company residency at New York City Center.

 In 1954, Balanchine created his version of The Nutcracker, in which he played the mime role of Drosselmeyer.
 The company has since performed the ballet every year in New York City during the Christmas season.
 His other famous ballets created for New York companies include Firebird, Allegro Brilliante, Agon, The Seven Deadly Sins, and Episodes.

 In 1967, Balanchine's ballet Jewels displayed specific characteristics of Balanchine's choreography.
 The corps de ballet dancers execute rapid footwork and precise movements.
 The choreography is difficult to execute and all dancers must do their jobs to hold the integrity of the piece.
 Balanchine's use of musicality can also be seen in this work.
 His other famous works with New York City Ballet are popular today and are performed in the Lincoln Center by New York City Ballet: Mozartiana, Apollo, Orpheus, and A Midsummer Night's Dream.

 Death

-In his last years, Balanchine suffered from angina pectoris and underwent heart bypass surgery.
+In his last years, Balanchine had angina pectoris and underwent heart bypass surgery.

-After years of illness, Balanchine died on April 30, 1983, aged 79, in Manhattan from Creutzfeldt–Jakob disease, which was diagnosed only after his death.
+After years of illness, Balanchine died on April 30, 1983, aged 79, in Manhattan from Creutzfeldt–Jakob disease.
+This was diagnosed only after his death.
 He first showed symptoms during 1978 when he began losing his balance while dancing.
 As the disease progressed, his equilibrium, eyesight, and hearing deteriorated.
 By 1982, he was incapacitated.

 The night of his death, the company went on with its scheduled performance, which included Divertimento No. 15 and Symphony in C at Lincoln Center.

 Clement Crisp, one of the many writers who eulogized Balanchine, assessed his contribution: "It is hard to think of the ballet world without the colossal presence of George Balanchine ..."
 In his lifetime he created 465 works.
 Balanchine extended the traditions of classical ballet.
 His choreography remains the same to the present day and the School of American Ballet still uses his teaching technique.
 As one of the 20th century's best-known choreographers, his style and vision of ballet is interesting to many generations of choreographers.

-He had a Russian Orthodox funeral, and was interred at the Oakland Cemetery at Sag Harbor, Suffolk County, New York at the same cemetery where Alexandra Danilova was later interred.
+Having kept his faith, he had a Russian Orthodox funeral.
+He was interred at the Oakland Cemetery at Sag Harbor, Suffolk County, New York.
+Alexandra Danilova was also later interred here.